ll0ruc/QA-for-Event-Extraction/README.md

 sudo python qa-trigger.py
 ```
 - Then you can get the "trigger_model.pt" in main directory.
+- You can get Precision/Recall/F1 on event trigger extraction.

 ```bash
 sudo python qa-argument.py
 ```
 - Then you can get the "argument_model.pt" in main directory.
+- You can get Precision/Recall/F1 on event argument extraction.

 ### Reference